jrladd/networks/assignments/predictive.md

 **Requirements**:

 - An introduction and conclusion that frame your research question
-- Two analysis sections (i.e. description and analysis) with code, results, and complete written analysis
+- Two body sections (i.e. description and analysis) with code, results, and complete written analysis
 - Several visualizations in both the description and analysis sections, either made in Python or imported as images
 - Turn in your report (as an HTML file) via Sakai
-- For more on how this assignment will be graded, refer to the [Criteria for Good Reports](../resources/criteria.md)
+- For more on how this assignment will be graded, refer to the [Criteria for Good Reports](../course-info/criteria.md)